 Acceptable mail list file formats

-Some of the most common file-types are Microsoft Excel (.xls), Microsoft Access (.mdb), and dBase (.dbf).
+Some of the most common file-types are Microsoft Excel (.xls and .xlsx), Microsoft Access (.mdb), and dBase (.dbf).
 We can also accept text or comma-delimited file.
-If you don’t see your file type here, give us a call as we can probably find a way to work with it.
+If you don’t see your file type here, give us a call as we will find a way to work with it.

 Can you eliminate duplicates?